shawnbmccarthy/oso-flask/Exercise.md

 This project represents the very basics of a marketplace shopping cart.
 A lot of features are not implemented.

+Every REST call (except /api/v1/users) requires a request arg called uid, which represents the users uuid.
+Typically we would use JWT tokens or other mechanisms as needed.

 For this workshop the exercise will include:
 1. **integrate Oso into shopping cart**: make use of Oso to support viewing public carts and editing only our own carts